Black and purple heirloom tomatoes are beautiful and have a richer taste than many of the other heirloom tomatoes.

 When you browse through seed catalogs, black and purple tomatoes will often be in the same category.
 Some seed companies organized their seeds into color categories, some by when the tomatoes ripen (early or mid-summer), others whether they are determinate or indeterminate.
-You can read my heirloom tomato post to know where to get other heirloom tomatoes.

 If your growing season is short or not very hot, it might be hard to ripen these tomatoes to their true deep color.